CONTEST PHASES FROM MAY 2022 THROUGH MAY 2023

 THREE WINNING CRITERIA

-1. Thrill your audience with the meaning and the feeling of one of the "milestone events" in the biblical story.
+1. Thrill your audience with the meaning and the feeling of one of the 18 "awesome deeds"

-Christmas carols thrill people about a milestone event (Jesus's birth) in many ways:
+Christmas carols thrill people about an awesome act of God (Jesus's birth) in many ways:

 "Away in a Manger" gives us a vivid picture of the event.
 It takes us there.